xibe/docs/README.md

 ```

 **Adding content**

-You can create a basic demo site by running:
+You can create a basic demo site by running this command:

 ```shellscript
 $ make demo
 ```

-Finally, you can check all available Make rules using:
+Finally, you can check all available Make rules using this command:

 ```shellscript
 $ make help